Sacraments

 EUCHARIST FOR THE HOME BOUND

 Ministers of Holy Communion visit home bound members of our parish weekly so that they may receive Our Lord in the Blessed Sacrament.
 If you or a family member are not able to attend Mass regularly because of age or infirmity, please contact Fr.
-Mike.
+Kevin.

 ANNOINTING OF THE SICK

 Please contact the parish office to make arrangements or, in an emergency, call Fr.
-Mike.
+Kevin.
 Please note that St. Luke’s Hospital also has a Catholic chaplain on staff for emergencies when a loved one is hospitalized.

 BAPTISM